Collision Insurance Explained: What It Covers, Costs & When You Need It

 When Collision Insurance Is Required

 Financed Vehicles: If you have an auto loan, your lender will require collision coverage until the loan is paid off.
 This protects their financial interest in the vehicle, as the car serves as collateral for the loan.
-Learn more about what lenders require for car insurance.
+See how insurance changes between financed and paid-off cars to understand the full picture.

 Leased Vehicles: Leasing companies mandate full coverage, including collision insurance, for the entire lease term.
 Many also require gap insurance to cover the difference between your vehicle's value and the remaining lease balance.